cpaton/notebook/input/development/testing/current-thinking.md

 # Sample

-I have not tried tools like SpecFlow in a significant way and believe they could be useful to suppor this style of testing.
+I have not tried tools like SpecFlow in a significant way and believe they could be useful to support this style of testing.
 Typical pattern is to create a mini framework on top of the unit test library already in use e.g. NUnit.

 Sample base class